 Thesis/Dissertation Writing Series: Selecting a Thesis Committee

 In our Thesis/Dissertation Writing Series, we answered the commonly asked question: "What is a thesis?"
 We also discussed how to write a thesis or dissertation and offered some advice on the thesis editing process.
 We will now discuss how to select a thesis committee.
-The selection of the thesis committee is one of the most important decisions you will make during your career as a dissertation author and PhD student.
+The selection of the thesis committee is one of the most important decisions you will make during your career.

 What is a thesis committee?

 A thesis committee is a group of people, usually professors, who supervise a student's work and work closely with that student to answer questions and provide advice.
 A thesis committee may also act as the examining committee at a thesis defence.
 In most departments in North America, it is common for the thesis committee to consist of a principal supervisor and two (possibly three) other experts in your field of study.
 Typically, one member of the thesis committee must be a professor in a different department from that of the student.

 These individuals will act as mentors who will guide you through the process of defining objectives, conducting research, editing drafts, writing the literature review, and writing the thesis.
 Choose your committee—and especially your principal supervisor—with care.
 The relationship between supervisor and PhD student should be mutually beneficial.
 In the sciences, for example, the PhD student will conduct research and take classes, while the supervisor's time will likely be divided between teaching, administration (procurement of funding/maintenance of a laboratory), writing research articles, and mentoring graduate students.

 The ideal supervisor would be one who

 - is readily available for consultation and proofreading,